karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 ## Reading ##

 This week's readings in *Database Design for Mere Mortals* cover the basic concepts of database terminology, leading into the design process as you consider the "model" for your data.
-Both editions are on 1-day reserve at the Centennial Science and Engineering Library.

-Michael J. Hernandez (2003).
-Database Design for Mere Mortals: a Hands-on Guide to Relational Database Design.
-2nd ed.
-Addison-Wesley. *Chapters 1-3*

-or

 Michael J. Hernandez (2013).
 Database Design for Mere Mortals: a Hands-on Guide to Relational Database Design.
 3rd ed.
-Addison-Wesley. *Chapters 1-3*
+Addison-Wesley. [link](https://learning.oreilly.com/library/view/database-design-for/9780133122282/)*Chapters 1-3*

-As some technical background for the database platform that underlies the geodatabase (SpatiaLite) we will be working with as part of this class, skimming the following materials will be helpful.
+As some technical background for the database platform that underlies the geodatabase we will be working with as part of this class (SpatiaLite), skimming the following materials will be helpful.

 Grant Allen and Mike Owens (2010). *The Definitive Guide to SQLite*.
 2nd ed.
-Apress. <http://www.books24x7.com.libproxy.unm.edu/marc.asp?bookid=37960> (you will need to create an account with Books 24x7 to access this digital resource). *Chapters 1-3* - skim 2, the installation process of SQLite is taken care of through the SpatiaLite installation process you perform.
+Apress. [link](https://learning.oreilly.com/library/view/the-definitive-guide/9781430232254/). *Chapters 1-3* - skim 2, the installation process of SQLite is taken care of through installation of QGIS.

+Shammunul Islam, Simon Miles, Kurt Menke, Richard Smith Jr., Luigi Pirelli, John Van Hoesen.
+2019. *Mastering Geospatial Development with QGIS 3.x - Third Edition*.
+Packt Publishing. [link](eospatial-development/9781788999892/df66508c-27c4-4aba-9443-df0b5f7e5a71.xhtml) - Creating Spatial Databases

-and, as a beginning of our Python thread for the class, I recommend the following two iPython notebooks (an emerging technology that enables the development, execution and sharing of Python code through a web interface - <http://ipython.org/notebook.html> - both run on your local computer, but also potentially hosted on other systems) developed by J.R.
-Johansson [https://github.com/jrjohansson](https://github.com/jrjohansson):
+and, as a beginning of our (optional) Python thread for the class, I recommend the following two iPython notebooks that you can view in GitHub (through the links below), or run on your own computer if you have installed a Jupyter Notebook hosting enviornment on your computer - available through the "install" link from the Jupyter project homepage: <http://ipython.org/notebook.html>.
+The following introductory notebooks were developed by [J.R.
+Johansson](https://github.com/jrjohansson):

 [Lecture 0 - Scientific Computing with Python](https://github.com/karlbenedict/scientific-python-lectures/blob/master/Lecture-0-Scientific-Computing-with-Python.ipynb)